August Santamaria: Career

 Santamaria has also led the University of Santo Tomas Tigresses volleyball team as its head coach last guiding them in University Athletic Association of the Philippines (UAAP) Season 69 in 2007.
 UST won the women's volleyball title in that season.
 He suffered a stroke in 2008 which ended his coaching career.

+Personal life

+He is the brother of Australia-based coach Tomas Santamaria.